Sslithercode/OpenMrnaVaxGen/README.md

 ## Ranking methodology

 Candidates are scored using a composite immunogenicity metric based on feature importance from [IMPROVE (Frontiers Immunology, 2024)](https://doi.org/10.3389/fimmu.2024.1397590):

+these parameters are adjustable in the streamlit ui.

 | Feature | Weight | Rationale |
 |---------|--------|-----------|